 - May need to glue your bait to prevent line slide

-The underspin rig is similar to the scrounger, but has a bit more finesse to it.
+The underspin rig is similar to the scrounger but has a bit more finesse to it.
 If you’re fishing in deep open water that is relatively clear, the underspin is a great choice.
 For shallow and stained water with heavy vegetation, the scrounger is a better option.

 The underspin is a very versatile rig that is great for beginners as well as experienced anglers alike.
 To rig it you use a jig head with a spinner blade attached to the bottom of the jig head, hence the term underspin jig head.
-Put your bait on this jighead and you are set.
+Put your bait on this jighead, and you are set.

-It presents your bait in a spiral when dropping to the bottom, and can give a nearly vertical drop when needed.
+It presents your bait in a spiral when dropping to the bottom and can give a nearly vertical drop when needed.
 Fish will quickly react to both the spiral and yo-yo type dropping on the slow retrieve.

 The underspin is also versatile enough to use with a wide range of different baits.
 If flukes aren’t a favorite of yours, don’t be afraid to mix it up with other soft plastic bait options.
-If you find your soft plastics tearing too easy on an underspin, consider using a bit of super glue to add some extra toughness in certain areas to keep the bait on your hook.
+If you find your soft plastics tearing too easily on an underspin, consider using a bit of super glue to add some extra toughness in certain areas to keep the bait on your hook.